uri-goldsztejn/uterine_myofibre_model/README.md

 See [this guide](https://www.gnu.org/software/gsl/doc/html/usage.html) for more information.

-Before running the program "myofiberModel", there should be an empy directory called "simulations" in the same directory as the program.
+Before running the program "myofibreModel", there should be an empy directory called "simulations" in the same directory as the program.
 The outputs of the simulations will be stored in that directory.

 #### Simulation parameters
 When the program is executed, it prompts the user to enter values for the simulation parameters.